 To help you meet your expenses at Onondaga, we are pleased to offer an interest-free payment plan by partnering with Nelnet Business Solutions.
-This convenient monthly budget plan gives you two options for making monthly payments: You can make automatic bank payments, or you can charge payments to your MasterCard, Visa, American Express or Discover Card.
-There is a \$31 non-refundable enrollment fee per semester for the Nelnet payment plan, of which \$25 is paid to Nelnet Business Solutions for processing costs, and the remainder is paid to Onondaga to fund administrative expenses related to offering this service.
+This convenient monthly budget plan gives you two options for making monthly payments: You. can make automatic bank payments, or you can charge payments to your MasterCard, Visa, American Express or Discover Card.
+Enroll at http://occweb.sunyocc.edu/payplan/.There is a \$32 non-refundable enrollment fee per semester for the Nelnet payment plan, of which \$25 is paid to Nelnet Business Solutions for processing costs, and the remainder is paid to Onondaga to fund administrative expenses related to offering this service.
 The required down payment and the number of monthly payments vary depending upon when you enroll in the plan.